 Accessibility Services: For assistance booking special access seats or to learn more about any of the theatre’s accessibility services, call 1-800-461-3333.

-Rush and Standing Room Tickets: The availability of rush and standing room tickets to Mirvish shows varies by show, date and theatre.
+Rush Tickets: The availability of rush tickets to Mirvish shows varies by show, date and theatre.
 Check mirvish.com or call the box office to enquire about availability for a specific show.

 E-mail Subscribers to the Mirvish Newsletter receive advance notice of tickets and special offers.
 Sign up at mirvish.com.